-The maximum benefit the plan will pay for any combination of covered losses is the full amount.
+The maximum benefit the plan will pay for any combination of covered losses is the full amount (100% of core benefit, not including any amounts under Additional Benefits section of the certificate).

 Situations Not Covered by AD&D Insurance

 AD&D Insurance benefits are paid for losses caused only by accidents.
 Also, your AD&D Insurance does not cover any accidental loss caused by: